180D-FW-2021/Team1/gesture/README.md

 Channel up: 90%

-Power off in particular is buggy due to the need to raise the Pi beforehand in order to flick it back down.
-In order to fix this, next quarter I will be attempting to add in a "flicked_up" flag which will attempt to wait for a "flicked_down" flag to determine power off.
-If no flicked_down flag is found, then it will power on as normal.
+Recognition of power off in particular is buggy due to it continually recognizing the gesture as power on due to needing to lift the Pi first in order to flick it down.
+However, since power on/off are actually the same MQTT command "power," this may not actually matter.
+I will review this more next quarter.

 Volume up/down both are buggy in that they often register as one another instead of themselves.
 The reason for this is the degree to which I angle the Pi while attempting to get the gesture to register.
 Perhaps lowering the threshold will help.